-- 9.1 The fail-safe principle shall be considered in the design of systems and components important to safety. - 9.2 A failure in a system intended for normal operation shall not affect a safety function. - 9.3 Activations and manoeuvring of the safety functions shall be automated or accomplished by passive means such that operator action is not necessary within 30 minutes after the initiating event.
-Any operator actions required by the design within 30 minutes after the initiating event shall be justified24. - 9.4 The reliability of the systems shall be achieved by an appropriate choice of measures including the use of proven components25, redundancy, diversity26, physical and functional separation and isolation.
+- 9.1 The fail-safe principle shall be considered in the design of systems and components important to safety. - 9.2 A failure in a system intended for normal operation shall not affect a safety function. - 9.3 Activations and manoeuvring control of the safety functions shall be automated or accomplished by passive means such that operator action is not necessary within 30 minutes after of the initiating event.
+Any operator actions required by the design within 30 minutes after of the initiating event shall be justified29.